avi12/web-ext-deploy/README.md

   If specified and `firefox.env` exists, it will be used to provide changelog for the Firefox users
   New lines (`\n`) are supported

+- `--firefox-changelog-lang` string?
+- If specified and `firefox.env` exists, it will be used to dictate the language of the release notes.
+  Fallbacks to the Manifest's `default_locale` field, if applicable, or `en-US`

 - `--firefox-dev-changelog` string?
   If specified and `firefox.env` exists, it will be used to provide changelog for the Firefox Add-ons reviewers
   New lines (`\n`) are supported